Understanding Wage and Hour Laws

 - Outside sales personnel.

-- Public sector employees.
+- Certain public sector employees.

 - Meal and rest breaks.